AbhinavShaw09/madSocial/README.md

 # MadSocial

-This is social media application built using django and html ,bootstrap
+This is social media application built using django, html and bootstrap

 ## Features
 - user can login and register, update their data